 Roof is on; still railing work, flooring, and infill panels to go.

 June 2020.
 Japanese gazebo under construction in Elkhart.
 The homeowner is working alongside me on the project.
 Most of the frame is ash.
 Some black locust as well.
 There will be a deck on the pond side.
-Photo credit: Joe Hilliard.
+Photo credit: Joe Hilliard for all photos of this project.

 Tea hut completed July 16, 2015.